-Amazingly, despite the fact that he was just a janitor without a highschool education, the head honchos decided to give him a chance to pitch his product idea to upper management.
-After some feverish marketing research, Montañez and his wife prepared a presentation and sample bags of his spicy snacks to aid him in making the most out of his big break.
+Amazingly, despite the fact that he was just a janitor without a high school education, the head honchos decided to give him a chance to pitch his product idea to upper management.
+After some feverish marketing research and the purchase of his first-ever $3 tie, Montañez and his wife prepared a presentation and made sample bags of his spicy snacks to aid him in making the most out of his big break.

-Amazingly, the idea was a wild success from the moment that he pitched it to this very day (visit any convenience store and you’ll see those Flamin’ Hot Cheetos on the shelf).
+Amazingly, the idea was a wild success from the moment that he pitched it to today (visit any convenience store and you’ll see those Flamin’ Hot Cheetos on the shelf).
 As the article said, “The corporate power structure that could have ignored him or co-opted his idea instead saw his potential, mentored and promoted him.
 He has now met U.S. presidents and spoken at the United Nations, and he serves on several boards.
 And he teaches leadership to MBA students at a California university.”

 Was it just plain luck that gave Richard Montañez is big break?
 Maybe.